-When an artist friend asked if I would consider posing for her students in a private life-drawing class, I didn’t hesitate.
+I didn’t hesitate when an artist friend asked if I would consider posing nude for her students in a private life-drawing class.
 “Of course!”
-I said, which shocked her a little and made my husband roll his eyes.
+I exclaimed, which shocked her a bit and made my husband roll his eyes.

 Why not, I thought?
 On the heels of posing for a pro-age cosmetics ad campaign and signing with a New York talent agent, I was feeling pretty confident.
 I’ve exercised all my life (running, sea kayaking, cycling, yoga, you name it!) and I teach Pilates.
 What’s more, memories of my own art-student days were particularly fond, especially when I thought of the figure-drawing classes, where the model stood stock still for moments, minutes, or even an hour while dozens encircled her, doing our best to render every inch of her naked form.